Water fill slow

 Step 1

-Confirm both hot and cold supply valves behind the washer are fully open, since a partially closed valve restricts flow and is the most common cause of slow fill.
-Inspect both hoses along their entire length for kinks that choke water flow, and look for age cracks or bulging which can signal imminent failure.
-Pro tip: if hoses are more than 5 years old, replace them with braided stainless steel lines while you have everything accessible.
+First, ensure both hot and cold supply valves behind the washer are fully open.
+A partially closed valve is the most common reason for a slow fill, so check those.
+Inspect the hoses for kinks or any signs of wear that might restrict water flow.
+If your hoses are over 5 years old, consider replacing them with braided stainless steel lines while you have access.

 Step 2

-Shut off both supply valves and disconnect the hoses at the back of the washer to access the inlet port screens, which are fine mesh filters that catch sediment from supply pipes before it enters the valve.
-Use needle-nose pliers to carefully pull the screens straight out, then rinse them under running water and gently scrub with an old toothbrush — clogged screens are a leading cause of slow fill on machines fed by older iron pipes or well water.
-Reinstall screens securely before reconnecting hoses to prevent unfiltered debris from damaging the inlet valve.
+Next, shut off both supply valves and disconnect the hoses to access the inlet port screens.
+These fine mesh filters catch sediment before it enters the valve.
+Use needle-nose pliers to pull them out and clean them under running water, using an old toothbrush if necessary.
+Clogged screens are a major culprit when it comes to slow fills, especially if you have older iron pipes or well water.
+Make sure to reinstall the screens securely before reconnecting the hoses.

 Step 3

-Test household water pressure at the washer connection using an inline gauge, because the Amana NTW4516FW requires between 20 and 120 PSI to open and cycle its inlet valve correctly — pressure below 20 PSI causes the valve to fill very slowly or stall entirely.
-If you are on well water and pressure tests low, the pressure tank or pump may need servicing, and a booster pump can be added if the supply line itself is the limitation.
-Safety note: always relieve line pressure before disconnecting fittings by shutting off the valve and briefly opening a nearby faucet.
+Now, let’s check the household water pressure at the washer connection with an inline gauge.
+Your Amana NTW4516FW needs between 20 and 120 PSI for proper operation.
+If you’re on well water and the pressure is low, you might need to service the pressure tank or pump, or add a booster pump if that’s the issue.
+Remember to relieve line pressure by shutting off the valve and opening a nearby faucet before you disconnect anything.

 Step 4

-Remove the rear access panel (four quarter-inch hex screws) to reach the water inlet valve and test each solenoid coil with a multimeter set to Rx1 resistance mode, because a failed solenoid will not open the valve port it controls, cutting off hot, cold, or both water supplies.
-A healthy solenoid should read between 200 and 500 ohms; a reading of infinity (OL) indicates an open coil and means the valve assembly must be replaced.
-Unplug the washer before probing any electrical components to avoid shock.
+Remove the rear access panel by unscrewing the four quarter-inch hex screws.
+Once inside, test each solenoid coil of the water inlet valve with a multimeter set to Rx1 resistance mode.
+A healthy solenoid should read between 200 and 500 ohms.
+If it reads infinity (OL), the coil is open and the valve assembly needs replacing.
+Make sure to unplug the washer before probing any electrical components to avoid shock.

 Step 5

-Locate the pressure switch — typically mounted near the top of the cabinet and connected to the tub by a small rubber hose — and test it by gently blowing into the hose after disconnecting it from the tub fitting.
-A functioning switch will produce an audible click as it senses pressure, signaling to the control board that the tub is full; if the switch is stuck in the ‘full’ position it will command the inlet valve to close prematurely, resulting in an underfilled tub.
-No click when you blow into the hose means the switch has failed and needs to be replaced.
+Locate the pressure switch, which is typically mounted near the top of the cabinet and connected to the tub by a small rubber hose.
+Test it by gently blowing into the hose after disconnecting it from the tub fitting.
+A functioning switch will make a clicking sound, indicating it’s sensing pressure.
+If there’s no click, the switch has failed and should be replaced.

 Step 6

-Reconnect all hoses finger-tight plus a quarter turn with pliers, restore power, and run a normal cycle while watching the fill phase to verify the tub reaches the correct water level within 3 to 4 minutes.
-A properly functioning fill will be steady and uninterrupted; hesitation, stopping and restarting, or an unusually low water level after fill indicates a component identified in the previous steps was not fully resolved.
-Pro tip: check under the machine for drips after the first full cycle to confirm all connections are leak-free.
+Reconnect all hoses, making sure they’re finger-tight plus a quarter turn with pliers.
+Restore power and run a normal cycle while watching the fill phase.
+The tub should reach the correct water level within 3 to 4 minutes.
+If you notice hesitation or an unusually low water level, revisit the previous steps to identify any unresolved components.
+After the first full cycle, check under the machine for any drips to ensure all connections are leak-free.

 Where to Buy Replacement Parts